Learning SEO (Search Engine Optimization) is one of the most important things every blogger should do.

 Short Tail vs Long Tail Keywords

 Short-tail keywords are keywords that only have 1 or 2 words.
 They are more generic and have high search volume.
 Because of the high search volume, they are very competitive and hard to rank for.

-On the other hand, long-tail keywords are keywords that are 3 words or longer.
+On the other hand, long-tail keywords are keywords that have 3 or more words.
 They are more specific and therefore less searched for.
 People are searching for those phrases less so it’s easier to rank for them.